 Venture into iSimangaliso Wetland Park (South Africa’s first World Heritage Site 1999).
 The area was declared by UNESCO and took place on December 1, 1999.
 The size 328 000 ha (3,280 km2) of iSimangaliso Wetland Park includes five major ecosystems.
 This Natural World Heritage Site stretches for 280 km along the northern part of South Africa's East Coast.

 World Heritage Full Day Safari:

-Animals such as the endangered White & Black Rhino, Cape buffalo, Elusive Leopard, Hippo, Zebras, Red Duiker, Kudu and other animals may be witnessed while out on safari.
-Birders too will be amazed when they see the amount of birds in the park.
+Animals such as the endangered White & Black Rhino, Cape buffalo, Elusive Leopard, Hippo, Zebras, Red Duiker, Kudu, and other animals may be witnessed while out on safari.
+Birders too will be amazed when they see the number of birds in the park.
 Open 4 x 4 Safari Game Drives and Guided Walking Safaris will take you to breathtaking landscapes.

-Included on this safari outing is a fully catered lunch a south African barbecue.
+Included on this safari outing is a fully catered Picnic Lunch.

 iSimangaliso Wetland Park (St Lucia) is an incredible area to go on safari with an abundance of wildlife not to mention the Leopards that frequent the area.